 Mayo Clinic provides Business Objects, an online accounting software application, for tracking time and expenses within a research budget.
-During the first month in the KL2 Mentored Career Development Program, scholars attend a KL2 Scholar Forum to learn about budgets.

 Scholars should keep both their research and clinical administrators informed about their responsibilities in the KL2 Program so that their efforts are correctly reflected.
 Scholars having difficulty maintaining the appropriate effort should contact KL2 Program leadership immediately to resolve any time concerns.